Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Conclusion

 \section{Conclusion}

-In this paper, we conducted a theoretical performance evaluation of vehicle-to-vehicle (V2V) broadcast communications at an intersection.
-We first derived the theoretical values of the probability of successful transmission and the mean number of successful receivers.
-We then provided a closed-form approximation for them.
-By using the approximation formulae, we provided a method for optimizing the broadcast rate of vehicles in the queueing segment.
-By using the closed-form formulae, we can obtain the optimal broadcast rate in a reasonable time without time-consuming numerical computation, which is required in exact analysis.
+In this paper, we proposed an optimization method for the broadcast rate in vehicle-to-vehicle (V2V) communications at an intersection based on theoretical analysis.
+Since the theoretical values of the probability of successful transmission and the mean number of successful receivers are non-analytical, we provided closed-form approximations for them.
+By using the closed-form formulae, we can obtain the optimal broadcast rate without time-consuming numerical computation.
+Through numerical examples, we found that our broadcast rate optimization achieved roughly 1.5 times higher performance than the case without broadcast rate control.

 To maintain mathematical tractability, we assumed a simple channel model and media access control (MAC) layer in this paper, e.g., Rayleigh fading assumption or ALOHA.
 Thus, the generalization of the distribution of vehicles and fading are for future work.
 In addition, power control can be a good solution for the interference problem at an intersection.
 Therefore, the joint modeling and optimization of the broadcast rate and the transmission power of vehicles are also for future work.
 In addition, in our optimization method, we assume that the traffic intensities in running segments are given.
 However, vehicles/road side units need to infer these values in a practical situation, e.g., by measuring the distance to the vehicle running at the front.
 Such inference schemes and their impacts on our optimization method are also for future work.